Chloe-H/dotfiles/README.md

 I've put these in their own section because they don't actually fit the `stow` model.

-- `software`: I may, one day, put scripts or other such things in this repo.
-Hence, this folder, which I made when I did exactly that, long ago.
+- `scripts/`: General purpose scripts
+- `setup/`: Scripts for automating setup for software (e.g. installing dependencies)
+- `software/`: Configurations for software whose setup I have not automated, whether due to lack of bandwidth or infeasibility
-    - `copy-to`: Manually copy the contents of each the top-level directories to the respective locations provided [below](#softwarecopy-to).
+    - `copy-to/`: Manually copy the contents of each the top-level directories to the respective locations provided [below](#softwarecopy-to)
-    - `import`: Import directories' contents into their namesake programs.
+    - `import/`: Import directories' contents into the respective software
         - **Installs:**
             - [Indicator Stickynotes](https://github.com/umangv/indicator-stickynotes)
             - [OneNote 2016](https://www.onenote.com/download)